Craigieburn - West

 Craigieburn - West performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Craigieburn - West has a notable educational profile compared to its region, with 31.4% of residents aged 15+ holding university qualifications, exceeding the SA3 area average of 24.3%.
+Craigieburn - West has a notable educational profile with 31.4% of residents aged 15+ holding university qualifications, surpassing the SA3 area average of 24.3%.
 Bachelor degrees are most common at 19.3%, followed by postgraduate qualifications (10.0%) and graduate diplomas (2.1%).
-Vocational credentials are also prevalent, with 27.4% of residents aged 15+ holding such qualifications - advanced diplomas (12.8%) and certificates (14.6%).
+Vocational credentials are also prevalent with 27.4% of residents aged 15+ holding such qualifications, including advanced diplomas (12.8%) and certificates (14.6%).

-Educational participation is high, at 37.9%, including 14.0% in primary education, 8.2% in secondary education, and 4.9% pursuing tertiary education.
-The area's three schools have a combined enrollment of 1,834 students, with Craigieburn - West demonstrating typical Australian school conditions (ICSEA: 1001) and balanced educational opportunities.
-The educational mix includes two primary schools and one K-12 school.
-School places per 100 residents stand at 12.0, below the regional average of 17.5, indicating some students may attend schools in nearby areas.
+Educational participation is high at 37.9%, with 14.0% in primary education, 8.2% in secondary education, and 4.9% pursuing tertiary education.
+The area's four schools have a combined enrollment of 1,834 students and offer balanced educational opportunities (ICSEA: 1001).
+These schools include three primary and one K-12 school.
+However, school places per 100 residents (12.0) are below the regional average (17.5), suggesting some students may attend schools in nearby areas.

 Frequently Asked Questions - Education